cos316/cos316-web/final.md

 ## Deliverables

-* A write-up of your project.
-Write-ups should be at most five pages single-spaced, and include a description of your project goal, describe the design and implementation of your system, and a relevant performance evaluation.
+* A write-up of your project, at most 5-page, single-spaced, 11pt font, 1 inch margins.
+Write-ups should include a description of your project goal, describe the design and implementation of your system, and a relevant performance evaluation.

 * A 5-minute video describing your project.
 Where relevant you may show a demo of your implementation.

 * All project code along with instructions necessary to compile and run your system.